fabric8io/fabric8/docs/openShiftDocker.md

 ### Network routes

-To be able to connect to the pod or service IPs inside OpenShift (so that hawtio can connect into your JVMs) you'll need to run this once on your machine:
+To be able to connect to the pod or service IPs inside OpenShift (so that hawtio can connect into your JVMs) these routes will need to be defined on your machine:

     sudo route -n add 172.17.0.0/24 $DOCKER_IP
     sudo route -n add 172.121.17.0/24 $DOCKER_IP

+The above single install script will add these automatically for you.

 ### Running OpenShift